Tour Guide

 • Eiffel's secret apartment: Gustave Eiffel built a private apartment at the very top of the tower, turning down lucrative offers to rent it — guides explain why, and what he used it for with famous guests like Thomas Edison.

-• Construction secrets: Guides decode the precision behind the 2.5 million rivets and why no two of the tower's 18,000 iron pieces are identical — a story invisible to anyone simply riding the elevator.
+• Construction secrets: Guides decode the precision behind the 2.5 million rivets and why no two of the tower's 18,000 iron pieces are identical — a story invisible to anyone simply riding the lift.

 Tips for Visitors